 Other groups that deserve a shout-out was the shorter but very intense working group consisting of Jen Davoren, Rohan French and me, who managed to transform our interdisciplinary introductory logic subject into a successful but short-lived experiment on Coursera.
 The course ran for only two sessions before becoming unviable (because we had no funding for it to continue), but the lessons we learned in online pedagogy proved very useful when it came to dealing with 2020.
 Teaching the interdiciplinary intro logic subject with Jen has been a constant delight over the last 15 years, and the support from our colleagues, especially the much-missed Greg Hjorth, Lesley Stirling and Steven Bird, who helped us cook up a crazy and wild intro to logic for students from all over the university, taking in aspects of digital systems, computer science, linguistics, philosophy and mathematics.
 It was a wild experiment, loved by those who took the subject, but never as popular as we had hoped for it to be.
 I’ve learned so much about how to teach logic to a diverse student body over these years.

 I’ve also served on many School, Faculty and University Committees, with an aim to somehow support the teaching and research of colleagues.
 (I’ve never seen committee work or my time as Head of Department as a stepping stone to going on to greater administrative responsibilities.
 It’s necessary plumbing work to make sure that the important things—teaching and research—can continue, and hopefully, thrive.)
 For a crew to work with to do the hack work of keeping the institution going, I’d like to single out the Philosophy Department when we were at our lowest ebb: somehow, Chris, Howard, Laura, François, Karen and I managed to keep the place going, fighting for our discipline, keeping everything going as the institution restructured around us, and navigating a path forward in a time of crisis.
 Somehow, we managed to keep our heads together, work out how to navigate the difficulties and even stay relatively sane while doing it.
-We got through that time, fighting for our corner, looking out for each other, with the hope that things would turn the corner.
-And they did.
+We got through that time, fighting for our corner, looking out for each other, with the hope that things would eventulaly get better.
+And, with patience and effort, and the passage of time, they did.

 It’s been a wild ride over the last 19 years.
 I can’t wait to see what the years ahead will bring.